abpio/abp-commercial-docs/en/modules/cms-kit/contact-form.md

 ## Internals

-* `ContactEmailSender` is used to send email to notify the configured receiver when a new contact form entry is arrived.
+* `ContactEmailSender` is used to send emails to notify the configured receiver when a new contact form entry is arrived.